 In comparison, many of today’s products are toxic to animals, plants, and waterways and carry such warnings hidden in the small print.
 That’s why the print is soo small!

-Try these to start, they are recommended, easy and much healthier than there toxic alternatives.
+Try these to start; they are recommended, easy, and much healthier than their toxic alternatives.
 23 Reader Suggested Natural Cleaning Recipies That Actually Work.

 13. Get To Know Your Local Area

 My advice to you is to get to know what is going on around you.
 Ask yourself a few simple questions over a coffee, write them down and then look for the answers.

 - What does your local area recycle?